Code-Institute-Submissions/Trading/README.md

 ## Users

 The website has a target audience of 18-70 year olds.
-The users will ideally sign up for the service and provide emails for newsletters which in turn can generate revenue.
+Users must sign up to the service using the register function.
+The user also has the option to subscribe to the website newsletter at the bottom of the home page.

 ## Strategy

-The strategy for the website would be to target venues and bands to promote the site and gain traction through presence at shows and keeping up to date information on upcoming shows and previously held shows.
-Bootstrap has been utilised in the design of the website for the navigation and comments and footer.
+The strategy for the website is users will ideally sign up for the service and provide emails for newsletters which in turn can generate revenue.

 ## Scope

-The Scope of the website is to provide up to date relevant information to users on upcoming shows and reviews on past shows.
-The website also provides links to Ticketmaster purchase and up to date event listing using Ticketmaster API and Google maps API.
+The Scope of the website is to provide up to date relevant information to users on stocks of their choosing.

 ## Structure

 ---Home---

-The home page provides users with the initial landing page and is designed to be content heavy.
-The page provides visual content via the carousel and also an over view of upcoming events and locations of the upcoming featured events via the ‘Upcoming Events’ section of the page while also utilising the Google maps API below the ‘Upcoming Events’ section.
-The Subscribe function also provides ease of keeping up to date and can also provide a list of registered users for analytical purposes.

----Social---

-The Social page provides the user with up to date information on events and people reaction to the shows and how they have interacted with the website.
-This feature encourages growth and increases interactivity with the website.

----Events---

-The events section of the website provides users with the most up to date information via the Ticketmaster API.
-This function will allow users to browse the catalogue of upcoming events alphabetically and based on the information provided can then take advantage of the
-Ticketmaster widget on the home page to book the show mitigating any data protection or card services fees.
+The home page is designed to be intuitive and provide bright vibrant colours to users to create a new and exciting feeling about the service.
+The home page is created using a bootstrap theme and customised to purpose.
+I have included a macbook and surface picture.
+I have also amended the content to reflect the service provided.
+I have then placed a custom javascript button which shows a gif of a computer searching the net which is hilarious.
+I have also included a search box and subscribe button located at the bottom of the page.
+This is linked to email js and provides return an email to the suscribed user.
+Footer of the page provides content based around copyright.

+---Login---

+The login page allows a user to login to the service once registered.
+The login function has been created using Flask and Werkzeug encryption which is linked to mongodb for storing the user variables.

+---Register---

+The Register function allows users to register for the service if they have not already.
+This function also utilises Flask & Werkzeug.
+The register function has some user authentication built in.
+Users must have a username longer than 5 characters and a password that is also greater than 5 characters.
+The email must use alpha numerical and also allows symbols.
+The users variables are stored within mongodb and called upon login.

+--Data

 ## Skeleton